Audenshaw: Governance

 At 53°28′27.5″N 2°6′44″W (53.4743°, −2.1122°), 160 mi north-northwest of central London and 5 mi east of Manchester, Audenshaw stands at the head of the Dane valley.
 Guide Bridge is an area of Audenshaw.

-The Member of Parliament for the Denton and Reddish constituency since 2005 has been Andrew Gwynne MP, representing the Labour Party.
-His majority in the 2005 general election was 13,498 over the Conservative candidate Julie Searle.
+Since the 2023 review of Westminster constituencies, Audenshaw has been represented by Angela Rayner of the Labour Party as part of the Ashton-under-Lyne constituency.
+In the 2024 United Kingdom general election, her majority over the second-placed Reform UK candidate was 6,971.

 Audenshaw is an electoral ward of Tameside, England.